Configure the Admin Password on Installation

 java -Dadmin.password.file =/path/to/passwordfile.properties -jar aem6.3.jar -nointeractive

-The password inside the passwordfile.properties file needs to have the below format:
+The password inside the passwordfile.properties file must have the below format:

 admin.password = 12345678